upros/ATLS/atls/draft-friel-tls-atls-01.md

 The current Noise protocol framework defines mechanisms for proving possession of a private key, but does not define authentication mechanisms.
 Section 14 "Security Considerations" of Noise states:
 ~~~
-it’s up to the application to determine whether the remote party’s static public key is acceptable
+it's up to the application to determine whether the remote party's static public key is acceptable
 ~~~

 ## Signal

 The [Signal] protocol provides end-to-end encryption and uses EdDSA signatures, Triple Diffie-Hellman handshake for shared secret establishment, and the Double Ratchet Algorithm for key management.
 It is used by Open Whisper Systems, WhatsApp and Google.

 Similar to Noise, Signal does not define an authentication mechanism.
-The current [X3DH] specification states in section 4.1 "Authentication":
+The current [X3DH] specification states in Section 4.1 "Authentication":

 ~~~
 Methods for doing this are outside the scope of this document